lawrenceevalyn/Olli-game/README.md

 ## To Do

-* write tests for take and drop commands: less fun than implementing "give" and "use" but more important!!
 * implement "give" commands
 * implement "use" commands
 * make it impossible to talk to the robot